 3. Buy a flexible policy.
 To qualify for benefits, you’ll have to be unable to perform a certain number of “activities of daily living.”
 Make sure your policy calls for no more than two such activities and make sure one is bathing.
 According to the U.S. Department of Health and Human Services 1999 National Nursing Home Survey, 94 percent of nursing home residents receive help with bathing.

 A good policy will cover care not only in nursing homes but also in assisted- living facilities.
 A home-care benefit should include adult day care, hospice services, and respite care (temporary overnight care).

 4. Cover future costs.
 Buy inflation protection.
-Remember, you may not tap in to this policy for decades and long term care costs and other insurance rates are going up quickly.
+Remember, you may not tap into this policy for decades and long term care costs and other insurance rates are increasing quickly.
 Most policies allow for a 5% annual compounded inflation rider.
 Buy it.

 5. A four-year benefit should be enough.
 Nearly 90 percent of all people over age 65 who enter a nursing home stay fewer than five years.
 The average is 2 ½ years.